jadebustos/ocp-science/hands-on-lab-script/applications/ml.md

 > TIP: Training images for animal type (cat or dog) have to be stored in **data/training/animal** and validation images in **data/validation/animal**.

-## A bit of fun
+## A bit of fun?

-If you are curious about this kind of applications or you only want just a bit of fun you can play a bit.
+If you are curious about this kind of applications or you only want to have just a bit of fun you can play a bit.
+Here some suggestions.

 ### Verifying how the well trained model is more accurate than the model you have just trained